 And thanks for the commendation on the site.

 Outside of what I share on my culture of Jamaica

 I'll try and respond in the order your asked the question, starting with number...

 - Negril, Ocho Rios, Montego Bay, Kingston, Port Royal and Portmore - What's Make Them Important.

 They are important for different reasons.
-Montego Bay is the hub because it is home of the largest airport in the country and so, by default, other businesses inevitably gets creating around this industry.
-It is also the hub of the freezone activity for outbound businesses and the sea port activity.
+Montego Bay is the hub because it is home to the largest airport in the country and so, by default, other businesses inevitably get created around this industry.
+It is also the hub of the Freezone activity for outbound businesses and the seaport activity.

-Ocho Rios, in my opinion, stands out because of its many and varied natural attractions, including the world famous Dunn's River Falls, it also boast a thriving cruise ship port.
+Ocho Rios, in my opinion, stands out because of its many and varied natural attractions, including the world-famous Dunn's River Falls, it also boasts a thriving cruise ship port.

 Port Royal is technically a part of Kingston, the Capital of Jamaica, but it stands out because of its rich history with pirates and earthquakes, you can read more about Port Royal here.

 Kingston, the capital, is synonymous with increased business, and commercial as well as governmental activity.
-I am not sure if the business activity preceded its capital status but or vice versa, but there-in lies its main importance.
+I am not sure if the business activity preceded its capital status or vice versa, but therein lies its main importance.